 A power on reset is available for each linear voltage regulator output.
 The reset output lines R1, R2 and R3 are active (low) during start up and turn inactive with a reset delay time after Q_LDO1, Q_LDO2 and Q_LDO3 have reached their reset threshold.
-The reset outputs are open collector, three pull up resistors of $10k\Omega$ each have to be connected to the I/O rail (e.g. Q_LDO1) of the μ C. All three reset outputs can be linked in parallel to obtain a wired-OR.
+The reset outputs are open drain, three pull up resistors of $10k\Omega$ each have to be connected to the I/O rail (e.g. Q_LDO1) of the μ C. All three reset outputs can be linked in parallel to obtain a wired-OR.

-The reset delay time is 64 ms by default and can be set to lower values as 8 ms, 16 ms or 32 ms by SPI command.
-At each power up of the device when the output voltage at
+The reset delay time is 8 ms by default and can be set to higher values as 16 ms, 32 ms or 64 ms by SPI command.
+At each power up of the device in case the output voltage at

-Q_LDO1 has decreased below 3.3V (max.) the default settings are valid, means the 64ms delay time.
+Q_LDO1 had decreased below 3.3V (max.), the SPI will reset to the default settings including the 8ms delay time.
 If the voltage on Q_LDO1 during sleep or power off mode was kept above 3.3V the delay time set by the last SPI command is valid.